distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 When A was already 90% likely, its resolution increases its probability by only 10 percentage points, from 90% to 100%.
 A `$10` error in the estimated impact therefore appears as only a `$1` error in the predicted A-conditional asset price: 90% of A's effect was already incorporated into spot.
 To recover the full `$10` spread error from that `$1` observation, the statewise rule divides it by the remaining 10% probability change.

 The division cannot distinguish the event-related signal from another price movement occurring at the same time.
 If unrelated news, noise, or manipulation adds another `$1` to the observed A price, the measured forecast error becomes `$2` and the inferred impact becomes `$20` rather than `$10`.
 The unrelated `$1` has been amplified into a `$10` impact-estimation error.
 This amplification occurs under A, which resolves 90% of the time.
 Under B, probability moves by 90 percentage points, so dividing its larger price delta by 90% causes the same `$1` of noise to change the impact estimate by only about `$1.11`.
-Statewise correction makes either outcome accurate in conditional expectation when the observation is clean, but does so by assigning the greatest leverage to the common outcome's lowest-signal-to-noise observation.
+Statewise correction makes either outcome accurate in conditional expectation when the observation is clean, but does so by assigning the greatest leverage to the common outcome's low-signal-to-noise observation.

 ### Reliability-weighted unconditional correction

 Dividing the A error by `probability_a` and the B error by `1-probability_a` instead makes the unconditional expected correction equal the full impact forecast error.
 In the example, settlement is corrected by about `$1.11` under A and `$90` under B. The probability-weighted correction is still `$10`: 90% of `$1.11` plus 10% of `$90`.

 This weighting avoids assigning excessive influence to the small absolute price delta observed when an already-likely outcome resolves.
 Fixed-size price noise or manipulation is large relative to that event-related delta, so it is a less reliable source of error information than the larger delta associated with the surprising outcome.
 When absolute residual noise is equal across outcomes and the market TWAP is close to the target, inverse-realised-outcome-probability weighting minimises the additive-noise contribution to ex ante variance among linear correction rules whose unconditional expected settlement equals the target impact.
-It does not minimise total settlement variance for every possible TWAP error.
 It is an instance of the more general principle that error observations should be weighted according to their estimated precision while preserving the intended expected correction.

 Probability is only one reliability heuristic.
-Liquidity, observed volatility, oracle dispersion, time synchronisation, and the cost of moving the source price can imply different weights.
+Liquidity, observed volatility, oracle dispersion and time synchronisation can imply different weights.
 The contract must specify its reliability rule in advance.
-Increasing the weight because the realised error itself is large would allow noise or manipulation to increase its own influence.
 Even with an appropriate rule, shifting correction away from common outcomes creates rare, extreme settlements and does not make each outcome's conditional expected settlement correct.
 It is therefore better suited to an unconditional speculative claim than to a hedge that depends on accuracy in one specified outcome.

 ### Unweighted low-gain correction